 Venice Marco Polo Airport is not a small airport, but if you are taking a domestic flight, it is best you come to the airport an hour prior to your scheduled flight.
 If you are taking an international flight, you will need at least two hours for the airport procedures.
 It is essential you take enough time for your transport to the airport due to frequent traffic jams in the Venice area.

 Lieu de départ

 After your plane has landed at Venice Marco Polo Airport and you have recovered your luggage and passed through the border control, you will see exit on your right hand side.
-Pass it and follow signs for P2 parking lot.
-There your GoOpti driver will be waiting for you in the parking lot near the water tower.
+Follow signs for P7 parking lot, pass water tower and at the end of covered path you will see GoOpti driver waiting for you.